Activate Perpetual Swap Trading

 - 1. Introduction to OKEx Perpetual Swap

-- OKEx Perpetual Swap is a crypto asset derivative product that is settled in crypto assets such as Bitcoin (BTC).
-Each contract has a Face Value of USD100-worth of BTC, or USD10-worth of another asset (e.g. LTC, ETH, etc.).
-Traders can long or short a position to profit from the increase or decline of the asset's price, or manage their investment risks by hedging.
+- OKEx Perpetual Swap is a crypto asset derivative product that is settled in crypto assets such as Bitcoin (BTC) and USDT, etc. Each contract has a Face Value of a certain amount of BTC or underlying assets (e.g. LTC, ETH, etc.).
+Traders can long or short a position to profit from the increase or decline of a digital asset's price, or manage their investment risks by hedging.

 - In perpetual swap trading, traders only need to pay a small amount of margin according to the ratio of the contract position value to trade higher-value contracts.
 Traders can therefore make use of different tools to increase their profit, which also involves greater risks.

 |Underlying||BTC (or other assets, e.g. LTC)/USD Index||BTC (or other assets, e.g. LTC)/USDT Index|